chelseasenter/bank-and-voting-analysis-with-Python/README.md

   - as well as the average of those changes<p>
   - Greatest increase and decrease in profits and losses over the entire period, represented by date and amount<p><p>
   <p>
- 2. The final script prints the analysis to the terminal and exports a text file with the results<p>
+ 2. The final script prints the analysis to the terminal and exports a text file with the results (Analysis folder > results.txt)<p>

 ## PyPoll
 In this project, I was tasked with helping a town modernize their vote counting process by creating a python script (main.py) to process their votes (Resources > election_data.csv).<p><p>